willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 - base wages offered for a range of acceptable levels of skill and experience; and
 - scheduling, location, or other fair and reasonable practical requirements, if applicable.

-After an interview to reasonably confirm that the position matches a candidate\'s stated skills and expectations, that candidate is assigned placement priority:
+After an interview to reasonably confirm that the position matches a candidate's stated skills and expectations, that candidate is assigned placement priority:
 - Meets all minimum and preferred skills and applicable practical requirements
 - Meets some preferred skills, and all minimum skills and practical requirements
 - Meets minimum skills and practical requirements